 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Last Updated on

 When a woman gets pregnant, tips and recommendations pour in from all side.
 These also include medicines, herbal remedies and therapies which may fall into the realm of experimental or alternative medical therapy.
 Acupuncture is also one of those, which could cause many mothers to raise their eyebrows since it involves poking needles into your body.
 But it’s a lot more than that.

 Passed down from the traditional healing methods that emerged in China many centuries ago, acupuncture works on the principle of establishing the flow of energy back in the body.
 The therapy works on understanding what obstacles might be present that obstruct the flow of energy through the body and aim to resolve those.
 This is conducted by making use of needles that are as thin as a hair.
 These are pierced into the skin in certain locations that are termed to be important in re-establishing the balance of energy and bringing immense relief.

 Most pregnant women have attained a good result after undertaking acupuncture.
-A medical therapy that has been practiced for thousands of years, has only time and again shown its benefits and the range of how effective it is.
+A medical therapy that has been practised for thousands of years, it has time and again shown its benefits.

 Here are some of the benefits of acupuncture for pregnant women during different trimesters.